 Coach Wade is from Hallsville, Texas.
 At Hallsville High School, Coach Wade was an all-around athlete competing in volleyball, softball, basketball and track.
 Coach Wade was an all-state selection in both volleyball and softball.

-Coach Pelosi is in her second year coaching and fourth year teaching Commercial Photography at The Woodlands High School.
+Coach Pelosi is in her third year coaching and fifth year teaching Commercial Photography at The Woodlands High School.
 Born and raised in The Woodlands, Coach Pelosi graduated from TWHS in 2008 and during her time here, she played 3 years of basketball and 4 years of volleyball.